Ruapehu District has two annual Citizen Awards.

 The Waimarino-Waiouru Award’s recipient is decided by the Waimarino-Waiouru Community Board.

-The Northern Ruapehu Award is decided by a committee comprising the Ohura Ward Councillor and Chairpersons of Taumarunui Ward Committee and National Park Community Board.
+The Northern Ruapehu Award is decided by a committee comprising the Ohura Ward Councillor and Chairpersons of Taumarunui/Ohura Ward Committee and National Park Community Board.

 Criteria for Nominees